How much PIP you can get and for how long

 How long you get PIP for

-You’ll probably get PIP for a fixed amount of time – your decision letter will tell you for how long.
+If you don’t get an indefinite award, you’ll get PIP for a fixed amount of time – your decision letter will tell you for how long.
 If you’re terminally ill the award will be for 3 years.

 - you were awarded PIP for 2 years or less

 - you challenged the DWP’s decision and a tribunal awarded you PIP or increased how much you get

 You should report any changes that could affect your PIP straight away.
 Don't wait for a review or the end of the award.

 If you don’t report a change, you could get an overpayment which you have to pay back, or you might miss out on extra money if your condition has got worse.

 If the DWP will review your PIP award